 Terms and Conditions

 By attending either an initial consultation or regular counselling sessions, you agree to the following terms and conditions.
-This is an agreement between you as the client named below, The Edinburgh Counselling Service and your counsellor.
+This is an agreement between you as the client named below, and your counsellor.
 This gives CONSENT to your counsellor to work with you.

 The following is agreed by the client: